MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/shared-schema.md

 author: jswymer
 ---
 # Converting to Shared Schema
-Shared schema is a data model that includes tenants and companies &#8212; optimizing the reuse of resources, such as databases, execution plans, memory, and database connections.
+Shared schema is a data model that includes tenants and companies &#8212; optimizing the reuse of resources, such as execution plans, memory, and database connections.

 <!-- alternative
 Shared schema is a data model that shares database resources among tenants and companies.
 Shared schema optimizes the reuse of resources, such as execution plans, memory, and database connections.